My old friend, and of course JV Band drummer Bob Henrit has his amazingly entertaining memoir out now for all to enjoy...

 First outing for the Fret King JV signature, at the JHS Event - with Bob Henrit on drums,

 OK - we've gone a step further with the amps...

-We discussed ways in which it might be made even better, and after several prototypes came up with the Baby Beano head.
+I looked into/ discussed with designers ways in which it might be made even better, and after several prototypes came up with the Baby Beano head.
 We also discussed speaker configurations/ possibilities and eventually my favourite combination was a pair of 10" speakers plus a single 12".
 We tried all three speakers in a single cabinet - worked great!
-But now Steve is building 2 separate cabs., one for the 10's and one for the 12" - maybe even better!
+But even better in 2 separate cabs., one for the 10's and one for the 12".

 Watch this space!